Determining Dark Matter-Electron Scattering Rates from the Dielectric Function: Implications for experiments

 \section{Implications for experiments}

-The advantage of our formulation of the DM scattering rate in terms of the dielectric function or loss function is that no theoretical input from {\it e.g.}\ DFT is required to compute the scattering rate.
-As long as a suitable experiment can measure the energy $\omega$ lost by an electromagnetic probe for a given momentum transfer $\bb q$, where $\bb q$ and $\omega$ cover the kinematically accessible range for the desired DM mass, the DM energy loss spectrum $\du R/\du\omega$ from spin-independent electron scattering may be precisely predicted.
+The advantage of our formulation of the DM scattering rate is that no theoretical input from {\it e.g.}\ DFT is required to compute the scattering rate; the DM energy loss spectrum from spin-independent electron scattering may be precisely predicted from a measurement with an electromagnetic probe in the appropriate kinematic regime.
 For MeV--GeV DM, X-ray scattering covers the regime $q \sim\SI{}{\keV}$ and $\omega \sim\SI{}{\eV}$ ~\cite{schulke2007electron}, while for keV--MeV DM, momentum-resolved electron energy loss spectroscopy (EELS) can cover $q \sim\SI{}{\eV}$ and $\omega \sim\SI{}{\meV}$~\cite{raether2006excitation,osti_1530104}.
-These techniques are standard in condensed matter physics for probing the electron dynamics in novel materials, and a rich literature on measurements of dielectric and loss functions already exists for a number of systems of interest for DM scattering.
+These techniques are standard in condensed matter physics, and a rich literature on measurements of dielectric and loss functions already exists for a number of systems of interest.

-The downside of the purely empirical application of this formalism is that one cannot directly compute how many electron--hole pairs are created in the material per unit deposited energy, or how the energy is down-converted from plasmon excitations to charge and/or phonons.
-If individual quasiparticle contributions to $\mathcal{W}(\bb q, \omega)$ can be modeled, however, this information can be reconstructed.
-Moreover, the quasiparticle contributions may themselves be determined empirically by correlating scattering events using an electromagnetic probe with the partition of excitations read out by the detector, as has been done for nuclear recoil calibrations at higher energy.
-We argue that these measurements should be considered the primary calibration mechanisms for DM--electron scattering, just as photoabsorption may be considered the primary calibration mechanism for bosonic DM absorption~\cite{Hochberg:2016ajh,Hochberg:2016sqx,Bloch:2016sjj}.
+The downside of this formalism is that it does not directly predict how many electron--hole pairs are created in the material per unit deposited energy, or how the energy is down-converted from plasmon excitations to charge and phonons.
+However, if individual quasiparticle contributions to $\mathcal{W}(\bb q, \omega)$ can be modeled, this information can be reconstructed.
+(For related work in the context of superconducting targets, see Ref.~\cite{Hochberg:2021ymx}.)
+Moreover, the quasiparticle contributions may be determined empirically by correlating scattering events using an electromagnetic probe with the partition of excitations read out by the detector, as has been done for nuclear recoil calibrations at higher energy.
+We argue that these measurements should be considered the primary calibration mechanisms for DM--electron scattering, analogous to photoabsorption for bosonic DM absorption~\cite{Hochberg:2016ajh,Hochberg:2016sqx,Bloch:2016sjj}.